besthor/sorting_algorithms/README.md

 # SORTING ALGORITHMS & BIG O

 ## Description
-What you should learn from this project:
+Here's a breakdown of what you can learn from this project:

-* At least four different sorting algorithms
+- Discover at least four different sorting algorithms.
-* What is the Big O notation, and how to evaluate the time complexity of an algorithm
+- Understand the concept of Big O notation and how to assess the time complexity of an algorithm.
-* How to select the best sorting algorithm for a given input
+- Learn how to select the most appropriate sorting algorithm for a given input.
-* What is a stable sorting algorithm
+- Understand what a stable sorting algorithm entails.

 ---